Woman found Noah Donohoe’s bike the evening he went missing, inquest told

 “I realised the bike described matched the bike in my driveway,” she said.

-Ms Crooks was then questioned by Nessa Murnaghan, barrister for the Department of Infrastructure.
+Ms Crooks was then questioned by Neasa Murnaghan, barrister for the Department of Infrastructure.

 The witness told the jury an area of wasteland where the culvert was located could be accessed through a side gate at her property.